 6.2 Carlos: Alignment and Mid-Back Fatigue

 Carlos weighs around 175 pounds and sleeps mostly on his back.
-He notices mid-back fatigue before anyone else.
+He notices mid-back fatigue faster than anyone else on the team.

 When a mattress supports him well, he describes his spine as “straight and quiet” after long holds.
 When support misses the mark, he feels either a sag under his lumbar curve or a hard ridge pushing into his mid-back.